WHAT MAKES TRUCKING ACCIDENT CASES DIFFERENT FROM CAR ACCIDENT CASES?

 In accidents involving both a large truck and a passenger vehicle the statistical likelihood of survival weighs much more heavily in favor of the truck driver.
 In 2018, of the 2,212 deaths that resulted from fatal accidents between trucks and passenger vehicles, 96% percent of the deaths were the car passengers.

 Across the country tens of thousands of people are injured every year in trucking accidents.
-If you or a loved one has been injured or killed in a trucking accident you have the right to seek financial compensation.
+If you or a loved one has been injured, suffered a devastating injury, or been killed in a trucking or semi-truck accident you have the right to seek financial compensation.
 The money you recover can help to cover expensive medical bills, make up for lost income while you recover from your injuries, and compensate you for the emotional stress of the accident and your injuries.

-To Learn More About Your Rights and Receive a Free Initial Consultation from a local Charleston Truck Accident Attorney, Contact us 24/7 at (843) 642-2449
+To Learn More About Your Rights and Receive a Free Initial Consultation from a local Charleston Semi-Truck Accident Attorney, Contact us 24/7 at (843) 642-2449

 YOU ONLY PAY IF WE WIN